indieSoftware/Navigator/README.md

 ## The Code

 ### Defining Navigation Destinations
-Destinations are typically just a simple list of enumerated values.
+Destinations (or routes) are typically just a simple list of enumerated values.
 ```swift
 public enum HomeDestinations {
     case page2